-Additionally, students will attach three critical questions about the week's readings to their CLR.
+Additionally, students will attach five critical questions about the week's readings to the CLR.
 The purpose of this component of the assignment is to allow students to showcase their comprehension of the readings and, more so, their critical skills.
 The idea is to hone in on key debates among the authors and the strengths and weaknesses in the assigned literature.
-Students are encouraged to present questions that address works not tackled in their CLRs.
+Students should include questions that address works not tackled in their CLRs.